-Under our share repurchase program, as approved by our Board of Directors, we may, from time to time, repurchase shares of our common stock, solely through open market purchases effected through a broker dealer at prevailing market prices, based on a variety of factors such as price, corporate trading policy requirements and overall market conditions.
-We may increase or otherwise modify, renew, suspend or terminate the share repurchase program at any time, without prior notice.
-As announced on February 5, 2014, our Board of Directors approved a resolution to increase the authorization under the share repurchase program by an additional \$500 million, raising the cumulative authorization amount under the share repurchase program to \$4.0 billion.
-The additional \$500 million authorization is effective for a three-year period, beginning on February 5, 2014.
-The current authorizations under the share repurchase program are scheduled to expire on May 29, 2016, and February 5, 2017.
-No other share repurchase programs existed during the three months ended March 31, 2014.
+Under the Company's share repurchase program, as approved by its Board of Directors, the Company may, from time to time, repurchase shares of its common stock, solely through open market purchases effected through a broker dealer at prevailing market prices, based on a variety of factors such as price, corporate trading policy requirements and overall market conditions.
+The Company may increase or otherwise modify, renew, suspend or terminate the share repurchase program at any time, without prior notice.
+As announced on February 4, 2015, the Company's Board of Directors approved a resolution to increase the authorization amount under the share repurchase program by an additional \$500 million, resulting in a cumulative authorization amount of \$5.0 billion.
+The additional \$500 million authorization is effective for a three-year period, beginning on its announcement date.
+The authorizations under the share repurchase program that currently has capacity are scheduled to expire on August 13, 2017, and February 4, 2018.
+No other share repurchase programs existed during the three months ended March 31, 2015.

-Subsequent to the end of the first quarter and through May 9, 2014, we repurchased an additional 0.3 million shares of our common stock under our share repurchase program, at an average price of \$145.55, for a total investment of \$49 million.
-We have repurchased a total of 41.1 million shares of our common stock under our share repurchase program since the inception of the program in January of 2011 and through May 9, 2014, at an average price of \$83.35, for a total aggregate investment of \$3.4 billion.
+Subsequent to the end of the first quarter and through May 8, 2015, the Company repurchased an additional 0.6 million shares of its common stock under our share repurchase program, at an average price of \$218.25, for a total investment of \$134 million.
+The Company has repurchased a total of 47.6 million shares of our common stock under our share repurchase program since the inception of the program in January of 2011 and through May 8, 2015, at an average price of \$94.29, for a total aggregate investment of \$4.5 billion.